danieloran/danieloran.github.io/_posts/2025-02-24-what-we-lose-when-ai-writes-for-us.md

 **When you do it right**, writing is clear thinking, distilled and explained in a way that other people can understand.
 That’s a two-part activity: considering a topic deeply enough so you understand it and then figuring out how to communicate that knowledge.

-There’s a big obstacle here: thinking — at least this focused, analytical kind — is unpleasant to do.
+There’s a big obstacle here: focused, analytical thinking is unpleasant to do.
 Almost anything else that might occupy your attention is more appealing.
 So it takes a fair amount of self-discipline to force yourself to do it.

 Even if you have some small success with thinking and eke out a few insightful nuggets, you still need to find a way to explain what you’ve learned to someone else.
 And that can be a gaping chasm to cross.
 How do you assemble sentences and paragraphs that inform, persuade, and maybe even entertain your readers?
 It’s not easy.